HeydarliAtabay/SolidarityPurchasingGroup/Retrospective/retrospective.md

 > place technical tasks corresponding to story `#0` and leave out story points (not applicable in this case)

-- Average hour per task: 97.9(hours)/19(#tasks)= 4.07 hours; Standard deviation:[can you please calculate it??]
+- Average hour per task: 97.9(hours)/19(#tasks)= 4.07 hours;
+- Standard deviation: 0.28
 - Total task estimation error ratio: 1.013

 ## QUALITY MEASURES

 - Unit Testing:
-  - Total hours estimated: 36h (6h of studying unit testing methods & 30 hours for implementing tests)
+  - Total hours estimated: 30h (6h of studying unit testing methods & 24 hours for implementing tests)
   - Total hours spent: 33h (9h of studying unit testing methods & 24 hours of testing)
   - Nr of automated unit test cases : 17(BackEnd)+36(FrontEnd) = 53 unit test cases

 - E2E testing:
-  - Total hours estimated: --------------------------
+  - Total hours estimated: 8h (1h per story) - included inside each story
-  - Total hours spent: ---------------------
+  - Total hours spent: 6h
 - Code review
-  - Total hours estimated
+  - Total hours estimated: 8h (1h per story) - included inside each story
-  - Total hours spent
+  - Total hours spent: 10h
 - Technical Debt management:
-  - Total hours estimated: 1h 30min
+  - Total hours estimated: 6h
-  - Total hours spent: 1h 30min
+  - Total hours spent: 3h
-  - Hours estimated for remediation by SonarQube
+  - Hours estimated for remediation by SonarQube:
-  - Hours estimated for remediation by SonarQube only for the selected and planned issues
+  - Hours estimated for remediation by SonarQube only for the selected and planned issues:
-  - Hours spent on remediation
+  - Hours spent on remediation:
-  - debt ratio (as reported by SonarQube under "Measures-Maintainability")
+  - debt ratio (as reported by SonarQube under "Measures-Maintainability"):
-  - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability )
+  - rating for each quality characteristic reported in SonarQube under "Measures" (namely reliability, security, maintainability ):

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
-  - Underestimated need for coordination between team members (many modules of the app were linked and were dependent on one another)
-  - Underestimated code documentation and testing time
+  - FE development time was underestimated.
+We ended up reallocating time from the BE tasks to deliver a good UI for the tasks.
+  - JEST testing proved much more difficult and tricky than we thought
+  - We included also SonarQube analysis under the "Implement test" task, but since the actual JEST testing proved a lot tougher, we ended up not having enough time to properly do the SonarQube analysis.

 - What lessons did you learn (both positive and negative) in this sprint?
-  - The need for a well-documented code is essential in a team-working environment
-  - We need to schedule more time for organization and coordination meetings
-  - We need to better divide the tasks among team members to reduce wasted time on coordination
+  - Testing, especially the Technical dept part needs more time to be properly done.
+  - A good FE needs more development time.

 - Which improvement goals set in the previous retrospective were you able to achieve?
-  - Nothing
+  - Tasks were much better divided this time, which in turn decreased e lot the continous communication efforts needed.
 - Which ones you were not able to achieve?
 Why?
-  - Nothing
+  - We did not succeed in adding the code documentation since by better dividing the tasks, the need for very detailed documentation decreased.
+This may well prove problematic in the future if we will need to do incremental work on already implemented features.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

-  - Loose less time in coordination efforts by estimating more hours for communication and documentation
+  - More time for testing.
-  - Better define tasks to reduce task dependencies and improve the possibility for all team members to work in parallel
+  - Testing needs to be treated differently from Technical debt and more time needs to be dedicated to the TD part.

 - One thing you are proud of as a Team!!
-  - Everyone worked really hard to provide a perfectly working demo
+  - Everyone finished all of their tasks and delivered working code.
-  - The communication between team members was extremely friendly
+  - Team members communication and availability was outstanding.